 - Pelvis is tilted

-At Medical City Children’s Orthopedics & Spine Specialists, our board-certified pediatric orthopedic physicians perform a comprehensive evaluation to diagnose your child’s condition and create a personalized treatment plan.
+At Medical City Children’s Orthopedics & Spine Specialists, our board-certified pediatric orthopedic physicians perform a comprehensive evaluation.
+Then with the diagnosis for your child’s condition they create a personalized treatment plan.
 As an example, our evaluation may include:

 - A medical history